Setting realistic, short-term goals can put older runners on a path to fitness.

 At age 47, she talked herself into going to an introductory meeting for the Nolensville Running Club Couch to 5K program.
 Just go, she told herself.
 When she learned her group would have to run three minutes each interval, she thought they were crazy.
 Having a 5K goal, a structured running time and friends kept her motivated.

-“When you set a short-term goal, maybe to run a 5K in March, it’s realistic, achievable,” said Stacey Kendrick, health educator at Vanderbilt University Medical Center and a long-time runner.
+“When you set a short-term goal, maybe to run a 5K in March, it’s realistic, achievable,” said Stacey Kendrick, a longtime health educator at Vanderbilt University Medical Center and an avid runner.